BSpendlove/bspendlove.github.io/_posts/2022-07-17-bng-wholesale-demo-part-2.md

 comments: true
 ---

-This post is a multi-part post, the 1st part covers the 2 different models that are widely deployed, initial configuration for the BNG with dynamic templates/service policy maps and the 2nd part will cover the shared radius infrastructure and retail ISP#1 own DHCP server instead of using the wholesale BNG to handle the DHCP requests.
+This post is a multi-part post, the 1st part covers the 2 different models that are widely deployed, initial configuration for the BNG with dynamic templates/service policy maps.
 The 2nd part will cover the database setup and authorizing a customer onto the network to reach the relevant retail ISP services based on the shared database.

 We will first begin with the basic setup and configuration of the most recent FreeRADIUS package running on Ubuntu 22.04.
 Test authorization for a single user and then start looking a very basic wholesale API to let the retail ISPs add their own customer data into the shared database.